-Along with hot, sunny weather, summer also means increased sweat, salty ocean water, pool chlorine, and tans and sunburns – which all take a toll on your skin.
-However, the seasonal foods we love to eat can actually help rechiverse the damage and nourish your skin!
+Along with hot, sunny weather, summer also means increased sweat, salty ocean water, pool chlorine, and tans and sunburns – which all take a toll on your skin and should be solved with the effectiveness of cream you use.
+However, the seasonal foods we love to eat can also help rechiverse the damage and nourish your skin!
 Try incorporating these foods into your summer meals and snacks:

 Water: Water is essential for your skin, digestion, metabolism, hormones, and all of your body’s other systems.
 It maintains hydration for moist, plump, and blemish-free skin.
 As a digestive aid, it rids the body of toxins, waste, and impurities while supporting regularity.
 For a refreshing summer drink, add cucumber and mint or strawberries and citrus fruits to a pitcher of water and keep it refrigerated or in a cooler.